Evacuations Ordered For Bennett Fire In Grass Valley

 According to the Grass Valley Police Department, the order is for Idaho Maryland Road from the town out east to Brunswick Road.

-The Nevada County Sheriff’s Office said the Bennett Fire was burning with several spot fires in the area of East Bennet Road and Brunswick Road east of the city.MORE NEWS: Labor, Community Leaders Urge 'No' Vote On Newsom Recall At Oakland Rally
+The Nevada County Sheriff’s Office said the Bennett Fire was burning with several spot fires in the area of East Bennet Road and Brunswick Road east of the city.MORE NEWS: Natomas Woman Arrested In Unemployment Fraud Scheme, Drug Bust

 CBS13 will bring you updates on this story as they become available.